vbookshelf/Thumb-Drive-App-Concept/README.md

 ## Data Encryption Strategy

 All sensitive data — conversation history and uploaded files (images, PDFs, DICOM files) — is encrypted at rest inside a local storage_vault folder.
-No plaintext patient data is ever written to disk.
+No plaintext data is ever written to disk.

 ### How it works: